XpiritBV/ContainerWorkshop2018/docs/Lab6-RegistriesClusters.md

 At this point you will need to have access to a Docker cluster.
 If you haven't done so already, create an Azure Kubernetes Service cluster in Azure.
 [Module 1](Lab1-GettingStarted.md) describes how you can create one.

 Open the dashboard of your cluster.
 There are several ways to connect to it.
+The easiest way is to use VSCode and the Kubernetes extension.
+Navigate to the Kubernetes pane on the left and find your cluster listed.
+Right-click it and use `Set as current cluster` if you have more than one cluster and yours is not selected yet.
+Right-click again and select `Open Dashboard` from the context menu.
+This should create a port mapping from your localhost machine to the master node of your cluster.
+A browser window will open at `http://localhost:10000` and show the Kubernetes dashboard.

-The easiest way is to run the command:
+Alternatively, you can run the command:
 ```
 >az aks browse --name ContainerWorkshopCluster --resource-group ContainerWorkshop
 ```
 and navigating to the localhost address `http://localhost:8001` that forwards to the actual cluster.

-Alternatively, you can list the current available clusters with KubeCtl an
+You also set your cluster as the active context and interact with it using kubectl commands.
+First, retrieve a list of the current available clusters and contexts with `kubectl` commands and then set your cluster as active.
+All `kubectl` will be executed against that context from now.
 ```
 kubectl cluster-info
 kubectl config get-clusters
 kubectl config get-contexts
-kubectl config set-context ContainerWorkshopCluster
+kubectl config use-context ContainerWorkshopCluster-admin
 ```

 Open the [Azure Portal](https://portal.azure.com).
 Find the resource for your cluster in the resource group `ContainerWorkshop`.
 Make a note of the properties `HTTP application routing domain` and `API server address`.